barnent1/ciauth/README.md

 completely from the ground up using the latest PHP security functions and incorporates all of the new CodeIgniter capabilities including database functions using the QueryBuilder.

+Installation:

+Download the zip file
+Copy the the contents of each folder to the corresponding folder.
+For example move the individual controllers from the controllers folder to your controllers folder.
+Do the same for libraries, config, views etc..

+use the sql script to create the neccessary tables.

+Add items to the ciauth_nav table to use the nav component.

+Look at the example views and demo controllers to see how it is used.
+Detailed Documentation is coming soon.